iris-dni/iris-service/docs/sso-cms.rst

 IRIS embed code checks if the user is already logged in via ``irisConfig``.

-If an SSO login is provided the login is made on the IRIS domain and the user is redirected back to the CMS.
+If an SSO login is provided the login is made on the IRIS domain and the user is redirected back to the IRIS frontend.